-- Heat Wave: the National Weather Service defines a heat wave as at least three consecutive days with high temperatures of at least 90°F.
+Heat Wave: the National Weather Service defines a heat wave as at least three consecutive days with high temperatures of at least 90°F.

-- Excessive Heat: issued by the National Weather Service when the heat index values are forecast to reach or exceed 105°F for at least two consecutive hours.
+Excessive Heat Watch: issued by the National Weather Service when the heat index values are forecast to reach or exceed 105°F.

-- Excessive Heat Warning: issued by the National Weather Service within 24 hours of an event when the heat index values are forecast to reach or exceed 105°F for at least two consecutive hours.
+Excessive Heat Warning: issued by the National Weather Service within 24 hours of an event when the heat index values are forecast to reach or exceed 105°F for at least two consecutive hours.

-- Listen to local weather forecasts and announcements from officials.
+Listen to local weather forecasts and announcements from officials.
 NYC Emergency Management will send emergency alerts and updates to New Yorkers through various channels.